Dry milling and fractionation of grain

 Dry milling of grain is mainly utilized to manufacture feedstock into consumer and industrial based products.
 This process is widely associated with the development of new bio-based associated by-products.
 The milling process separates the grain into four distinct physical components: the germ, flour, fine grits, and coarse grits.
 The separated materials are then reduced into food products utilized for human and animal consumption.

-It is estimated that 165 million bushels of corn are dry-milled per year.
+It is estimated that 165 million bushels of maize are dry-milled per year.
 Currently, dry milling is mainly focused on corn-based products for human and animal consumption, or utilized during fuel ethanol production.
 The main objective of the dry-milling process is to separate the endosperm, which is mainly composed of starch, from the germ and pericarp fibers as much as possible.

 Features

 The dry milling process includes a number of unique features: